 Hi friends!
-How ar ye?
+How are you?
 I’m super excited about today’s blog post and I hope that you are too.
 How can I not be excited when this blog post is all about Low-Carb Scotch Eggs?

 You know, Scotch Eggs?
 The single best way ever to eat an egg.
 It’s true, think about it.
-A perfectly cooked egg, hugged by a perfectly seasoned Italian sausage, breaded and fried until golden brown.
+A perfectly cooked egg hugged by impeccably seasoned Italian sausage, breaded in a keto-approved mix, and fried until golden brown.

 What you end up with is: Crispy, Savoury, Chewy and Custardy.
 All in one bite.